serialcomma/blog/_posts/2020-04-12-choosing-typefaces.md

 A consistent theme you will see in this blog is my search for decision frameworks.
 I am frustrated by design websites that say "the best choice for X is Y" without saying *why* Y is the best choice or whether Y would also be the best choice for X\' or Z. Chances are good that my requirements will be different, so please give me principles I can follow to make intelligent decisions for my situation, or that will at least start me in the right direction.

 This is particularly true for typography.
-I love typography--I have read a dozen or so books on the topic and eagerly read articles about it when I find them.
+I love typography---I have read a dozen or so books on the topic and eagerly read articles about it when I find them.
 I'm knowledgeable about the technical aspects of typography, but I struggle with one of the most important design aspects at the outset of a new project: choosing typefaces.

 This post presents a framework for choosing typefaces for a project.
 It is by no means definitive, but it helps to make the process less arbitrary.